-New Zealand Citizens -- The answers to most questions regarding customs can be found on the website of the New Zealand Customs Service (tel.
-0800/4-CUSTOMS, 0800/428-786, or 649/300-5399 from outside New Zealand; www.customs.govt.nz).
+New Zealand Citizens: The answers to most questions regarding customs can be found on the website of the New Zealand Customs Service under “Customs charges, duties and allowances” (www.customs.govt.nz; 0800/4-CUSTOMS, 0800/428-786, or 649/927-8036 from outside New Zealand).
 The duty-free allowance for New Zealand is NZ$700.
-Fill out a certificate of export, listing the valuables you are taking out of the country so that you can bring them back without paying duty.
+You are allowed to bring back 4.5 liters of wine or beer, and not more than 1.25 liters of spirits.

-U.K. Citizens -- When returning to the U.K. from an E.U. country such as France, you can bring in an unlimited amount of most goods.
+U.K. Citizens:When returning to the U.K. from an E.U. country such as France, you can bring in an unlimited amount of most goods.
 There is no limit on what you can bring back from an E.U. country, as long as the items are for personal use (this includes gifts) and you have already paid the duty and tax.
-For information, contact HM Revenue Customs (tel.
-0845 010 9000; www.hmrc.gov.uk).
+For information, contact HM Revenue Customs (www.gov.uk/duty-free-goods; 44/300-200-3700).

-Unless you are arriving from an area of the world known to be suffering from an epidemic, especially cholera or yellow fever, inoculations or vaccinations are not required for entry in France.
+Medical Requirements: Unless you are arriving from an area of the world known to be suffering from an epidemic, especially cholera or yellow fever, inoculations or vaccinations are not required for entry in France.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.